gucci-ninja/Soft-Eng-Lecture-Notes/3B/4A03/README.md

 - feeling reseponsible means feeling connected to outcome of those events
 - _the sense that we are connected to communities we live in_

+### Human Impact
+- IPAT - Impact = Population\*Affluence\*Technology
+- express impact of humans on environment
+- ecological footprint - measure of how much nature is needed to support humans
+    - carbon footprint
+    - land footprint
+    - water footprint
+- LCA Life Cycle Assessment for environmental impact of product, service or activity
+- we use sustainability metrics and indicators to measure degree of sustainability in all 3 areas of triple bottom line
+- result of environmental impact can be climate refugees/environmental migrants that must leave their home due to climate change
+- goal is to work towards **ecological resilience** - have the ability to recover from disasters

 ### About Joel Hilchey
 - founder of Beanstalk Project